How to Log in Using SSH and Essential Linux Commands for Daily Management Print

 6. Enter Your Password:

 When prompted, enter your password.
-Note that the terminal won’t show any characters as you type.
+Note that the terminal will not show any characters as you type.
 Press Enter after typing your password.

 7. Successful Login: